Siphon880gh/devbrain/Web Development/3. New Generation (2013) - Node, React, Express, Svelte/react/_ React - What is it.md

+React likes to break down the webpage into different parts.
+Each part is a component that uses javascript logic to render that DOM.
+Those parts can nest other parts.
+So React supports a hybrid language that is between HTML and JS, which is called JSX.
+And if you do use JSX syntax which is a optional, then you need to transpile (in other words, convert) the jsx syntax into regular js so that browsers can actaully understand it; that's where babel comes in, by converting the js files with JSX syntax to proper JS files before you put the code into production, but there are different babel presets.
+Babel gets installed as npm modules but there are so many different versions and they change the npm module name all the time, so you have to be careful.
+So, the Bundler converts syntaxes if you use babel, then it combines the js files into one js file.
+This also makes a minimized performant js file so the webpage loads fast.

+The easiest way to setup was using create-react-app or vite.

+The next easiest setup was using browserify to bundle/transpile the React components.

+The hardest setup was Webpack because the instructions online seem outdated.

+---

 React's usage of a "tree" structure and the concept of a "virtual DOM" are fundamental to its design and functionality.
 Let's break down the various aspects you've mentioned to understand why React is structured the way it is:

 ### Why a Tree?